 To be fair, even though the stories probably are true, it really depends on the kind of people you surround yourself with.

 I was lucky enough to, from the first moment on, always be surrounded by amazing people.
-After a while you really get to know the people around you.
+After a while, you really get to know the people around you.
 As I said before, most people tend to only meet people from their department or their nationality.
 Therefore, that is also where relationships are forming.
-I tried that at the beginning, but ran into an unexpected problem.
+I tried that at the beginning but ran into an unexpected problem.
 Most of the guys I was thinking were cute turned out to be gay.
-I am not even exagerating.
+I am not even exaggerating.
 In my first couple of weeks, I made so many guy friends, and at least 80% of them were gay.
-Not that that is an issue, but it narroved down the possible dating pool considetably.
+Not that that is an issue, but it narrowed down the possible dating pool considerably.

 The one big thing about relationships on board, that everybody HATES to talk about, is the end.
 Because in this life it is inevitable.
 Don't get me wrong I am not talking about breakups here (although there are A LOT of those).
 I am talking about leaving.
-Unless both of you embarked on the same day and have the same length of contract, it is unlikely that you will disembark the same day.
+Unless both of you embarked on the same day and have the same length of the contract, it is unlikely that you will disembark the same day.
 Not impossible, but not very likely.
-So here is the million dollar question: Do you want to start a long distance relationship with this person that you may only know a couple of months (if that long)?
-And this is not a normal long distance relationship, because you don't know when (or if) you will see this person again, since neither of you has real control over your next contracts.
-You might also be from complete opposite ends of the world and have different cultural backgrounds (which on the ship doesn't seem like a big deal, but will once you are on land).
-Plus don't underestimate how hard long distance is, especially with one of you still on board.
+So here is the million-dollar question: Do you want to start a long-distance relationship with this person that you may only know a couple of months (if that long)?
+And this is not a normal long-distance relationship, because you don't know when (or if) you will see this person again since neither of you has real control over your next contracts.
+You might also be from completely opposite ends of the world and have different cultural backgrounds (which on the ship doesn't seem like a big deal, but will once you are on land).
+Plus don't underestimate how hard long-distance is, especially with one of you still on board.
 You will probably face time difference, which will most likely work against you, plus we all know what the internet connection on board is like.
 So the most you can hope for is a couple of texts a day, maybe a voice message.
 On top of that you SO (who is still on board) has the same hectic schedule as before (11 hours a day, 7 days a week), while you are now sitting at home by yourself and not really anything to do.

 Now don't read too much into this.
 I am not saying "don't do it".
 I am just telling you all the facts most people are too afraid to think about.
-Actually I meet my current boyfriend on board and we are in a long distance relationship at this moment, since he is still there.
-And let me tell you, it SUCKS!
-So just be ready for a lot of pain and loneliness, but for us in the end it will be worth it (even though we aren’t quite sure what the end is yet).
+Actually I meet my then-boyfriend on board and we were in a long-distance relationship while he was still on board and after.
+And let me tell you, it SUCKED!
+So just be ready for a lot of pain and loneliness, but if it works, it is totally worth it.
+But just know what you want before one of you leaves.